 Following a 2-2 draw in Bremen, in which Spurs squandered a two-goal lead, Redknapp’s side defeated FC Twente 4-1 at White Hart Lane in the next match – despite seeing all-action Dutchman Rafael van der Vaart dismissed on the hour mark.

-Then came the glamor tie that all Spurs fans had been waiting for, champions Inter in San Siro.
+Then came the glamour tie that all Spurs fans had been waiting for, champions Inter in San Siro.

 “After years of striving to reach the Champions League, playing mighty Inter, the holders, in the group stage meant demand for tickets was phenomenal,” said Kingsley.